Hamdiovish/godot-admob/README.md

 Known Issues
 --------------
-* You can't use Rewarded Video and any other ad type (Banner and/or Interstitial) at same time on iOS or your app will crash with the error ```Multiple locks on web thread not allowed``` when the Reward is closed.
-To fix this, we need help from an iOS developer as I don't have any Apple hardware to do it by myself.
-You can see more details about this issue [here](https://github.com/kloder-games/godot-admob/issues/53).
-You can find a workaround for this issue [here](https://github.com/kloder-games/godot-admob/issues/53#issuecomment-501540139).
+* The error ```Multiple locks on web thread not allowed``` is fixed, if you are still facing this error, write a comment about this issue [HERE](https://github.com/kloder-games/godot-admob/issues/53).

 Troubleshooting